apache/pekko/docs/src/main/paradox/distributed-pub-sub.md

 ## Delivery Guarantee

-As in @ref:[Message Delivery Reliability](general/message-delivery-reliability.md) of Akka, message delivery guarantee in distributed pub sub modes is **at-most-once delivery**.
+As in @ref:[Message Delivery Reliability](general/message-delivery-reliability.md) of Pekko, message delivery guarantee in distributed pub sub modes is **at-most-once delivery**.
 In other words, messages can be lost over the wire.

-If you are looking for at-least-once delivery guarantee, we recommend [Alpakka Kafka](https://doc.akka.io/docs/alpakka-kafka/current/).
+If you are looking for at-least-once delivery guarantee, we recommend [Pekko Connectors](https://doc.akka.io/docs/alpakka-kafka/current/).